 Take to the ice at one of these local ice-skating rinks.

 Located at the NASCAR Hall of Fame Plaza, corner of Martin Luther King Boulevard and Brevard Street, the rink is open during the holiday season, closing early in January each year.
-Skate rentals are $4, and the $12 per person admission is good for skating all day.
+Skate rentals are $16, or $12 per person if you bring your own skates.
+Get pics with the giant polar bear and warm up with snacks and hot cocoa at the concession hut.
 Hours vary so check the website for times.

 The return of the ice rink in Rock Hill lends the opportunity for public skating through mid-January.
 The 85-foot ice rink is surrounded by holiday lights providing the perfect backdrop for a fun family night or mom-and-dad date night.
 See website for operating hours.
 Admission includes skate rental for $10.
 Every Wednesday is buy one, get one free night!
 205 Saluda Street, Rock Hill.

 This ice skating rink between South Park Mall and Symphony Park offers holiday fun on the ice from mid-November until early-January.
 Check the website for hours, as they change depending on the day.
 Admission is $12 and skates are available to rent for $5.
-The rink also features a pub and a coffee shop with live music, special events and activities on certain nights.
+You can also purchase a pass for unlimited skating and skate rentals for $149.
+Enjoy the complete Winter Wonderland experience with a pub, coffee shop with live music, special events and activities on certain nights.

 This indoor rink is open year round and offers more than just ice skating.
 Skate rentals are $4, and public skating is $7-$10 depending on the day of the week that you skate.
 Camps and classes are also available, as well as hockey and figure-skating programs.
+You can also purchase membership passes.
 Public skating times vary, so check the calendar before you go.
 There is also a tavern and banquet room on site when you need to re-fuel.
 4705 Indian Trail-Fairview Road in Indian Trail.

 Public skating sessions are offered daily but vary by day, so be sure to check the website before you go.
-You can also find youth and adult hockey programs, figure-skating instruction, a skating school, and camps and clinics at Pineville Ice House.
+You can also find youth and adult hockey programs, figure skating instruction, a skating school, and camps and clinics at Pineville Ice House.
+You can rent figure or hockey skates.
 Public skating admission is $8 with a $2 skate rental fee.
 Helmets can be rented for $5.
-400 Town Centre Blvd., Pineville.
+You can also take a break from the skate at the enclosed, heated bar with hot food, appetizers, beer and wine.400 Town Centre Blvd., Pineville.